By: Daniel Nadeau ’20, staff writer

 The reality is winter was not always a holly, jolly time where families sat around, opened presents and avoided bringing up politics in fear of making things uncomfortable for their neo-monarchist cousin.

-People died in the winter, they got frostbite or got colds or flus, it was the sad reality of a less modern time.
-Pagan holidays based around the winter solstice were much like an Irish funeral, in the face of death they decided to get together with their family and their community and get drunk, feast and in general celebrate life.
+People died in the winter, they got frostbite or got colds and cases of flu; it was the sad reality of a less modern time.
+Pagan holidays based around the winter solstice were much like an Irish funeral, in the face of death they decided to get together with their family and their community and get drunk, feast and, in general, celebrate life.